 - 30 minutes of planning specific action steps

 We provide options on how to explore heart issues and questions that help us process and apply what we are learning.
 It’s also critical to translate what God is saying to us into action.
-We provide goals in 4 major areas:

-FREQUENCY AND GROUPING OF MEET UPS
+FREQUENCY AND GROUPING OF MEET-UPS

 FREQUENCY FOR NEW BELIEVERS

-The frequency and grouping of meet ups is flexible to your context but we do have some recommendations.
+The frequency and grouping of meet-ups is flexible to your context but we do have some recommendations.
 New BELIEVERS especially need to meet at a higher frequency than a DISCIPLE training to be a DISCIPLE MAKER for example.
 We recommend getting together with new BELIEVERS at least once a week for the first 6-8 weeks.
 Scripture identifies this as a crucial time and so should we (Matthew 13:18-23).
 Babies are highly dependent on parents because they don’t know how to take care of themselves.
 The same can be said of BELIEVERS.

 FOR EVERYONE ELSE

 For everyone else, we recommend an every-other-week frequency for personal discipleship using the STAGES approach.
 This leaves time for participation in other things like small groups and other activities.
 Discipleship is not for a season in a Christian’s life but a continual part of spiritual growth.
 It is a life long process and we should engineer our personal discipleship relationships for the long haul.
-Meet ups should be designed to last 90 minutes and to balance people’s tendency to either just socialize or just get into material.
+Meet-ups should be designed to last 90 minutes and to balance people’s tendency to either just socialize or just get into material.
 We want to help you make the best use of the time you commit to discipleship.

-HOW MANY SHOULD MEET FOR A meetup?
+HOW MANY SHOULD MEET FOR A meet-up?

 Again, flexibility is necessary for each context but keep in mind that the larger the group, the more difficult it is to personalize their discipleship.
 We recommend groups of three or triads.
 Ideally you would have a DISCIPLE MAKER, a DISCIPLE, and either a BELIEVER or CURIOUS person meeting together in a triad.
 DISCIPLES are essentially DISCIPLE MAKERS in training if they are growing.
 They know how to feed themselves spiritually but need to learn how to feed others.
-In some cases, one-on-ones are necessary but not ideal.
-Any meet up between a DISCIPLE MAKER and a BELIEVER is potential training for a DISCIPLE.
+In some cases, one-on-ones are necessary but not always ideal.
+Any meet-up between a DISCIPLE MAKER and a BELIEVER is potential training for a DISCIPLE.